amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ![promise then error handling](/images/promise-catch-ignored.gif)

-Now `d` gets executed!!
+Now'd` gets executed!!
 In all the other cases, it didn't.
-This early `catch` is not desired in most cases, it can lead to things falling silently and make your async operations harder to debug.
+This early `catch` is not desired in most cases; it can lead to things falling silently and make your async operations harder to debug.

 ### Promise finally